CTS Education and Culture: History

-According to the "One-year China Television Publicization Report" published by China Television in 2007, within the first year of China Television's publicization, the proportion of self-produced and commissioned programs of China Television Education and Culture Channel is as follows: the proportion of self-produced programs is 45.4% (China Television Teaching Division produces 45.1 hours per week, and other departments of China Television produce 28 hours, totaling 73.1 hours per week).
-The proportion of commissioned programs is 19.8% (National Institute of Airborne Continuing Education entrusts China Television Teaching Division to produce, both parties share the copyright, a total of 31.5 hours per week), the proportion of programs produced and broadcast in cooperation with external units of China Television is 26% (including the "Art Live" series and the "3e Learning Home" series, a total of 42 hours per week), external units The proportion of commissioned programs is 8.8% (14 hours per week, including "Happy Seniors", "Working Hard - The History of the Taiwanese People", "Let Life Shine", "Technology Taiwan's New National Power", "We Are One Family").
+According to the "One-year China Television Publicization Report" published by Chinese Television System in 2007, within the first year of Chinese Television System's publicization, the proportion of self-produced and commissioned programs of CTS Education and Culture Channel is as follows: the proportion of self-produced programs is 45.4% (CTS Teaching Division produces 45.1 hours per week, and other CTS departments produce 28 hours, totaling 73.1 hours per week).
+The proportion of commissioned programs is 19.8% (National Institute of Airborne Continuing Education entrusts China Television Teaching Division to produce, both parties share the copyright, a total of 31.5 hours per week), the proportion of programs produced and broadcast in cooperation with CTS's external units is 26% (including the "Art Live" series and the "3e Learning Home" series, a total of 42 hours per week), external units The proportion of commissioned programs is 8.8% (14 hours per week, including "Happy Seniors", "Working Hard - The History of the Taiwanese People", "Let Life Shine", "Technology Taiwan's New National Power", "We Are One Family").

-On January 1, 2015, China Television Education and Culture Channel was fixed on digital cable TV channel 110 (Penghu Cable TV is channel 95).
+On January 1, 2015, CTS Education and Culture Channel was fixed on digital cable TV channel 110 (Penghu Cable TV is channel 95).